-- (v) B/P-12 educators who supervise candidates (mentors, cooperating teachers, educational leadership coaches/mentors, Service (S) field supervisors) in residencies or internships at Georgia schools shall meet the following requirements: - (I) B/P-12 supervisors shall have a minimum of three (3) years of experience in a Teaching (T), Leadership (L), or Service (S) role; and - (II) If the residency or internship is completed at a Georgia school requiring GaPSC certification, the B/P-12 supervisor shall hold a renewable Professional Certificate Level Certification in the content area of the certification sought by the candidate.
-In cases where a B/P-12 supervisor holding certification in the content area is not available, the candidate may be placed with a professionally certified Professionally Certified educator in a related field of certification (related fields are defined in the guidance document accompanying this rule).
+- (v) B/P-12 educators who supervise candidates (mentors, cooperating teachers, educational leadership coaches/mentors, Service (S) field supervisors) in residencies or internships at Georgia schools shall meet the following requirements: - (I) B/P-12 supervisors shall have a minimum of three (3) years of experience in a Teaching (T), Leadership (L), or Service (S) role; and - (II) If the residency or internship is completed at a Georgia school requiring GaPSC certification, the B/P-12 supervisor shall hold a renewable Professional Certificate in the content area of the certification sought by the candidate.
+In cases where a B/P-12 supervisor holding certification in the content area is not available, the candidate may be placed with an educator with at least three (3) years of experience holding a GaPSC Permit in the content area of the certification sought by the candidate or with a professionally certified educator in a related field of certification (related fields are defined in Appendix C of the guidance document accompanying this rule).
 For Teaching (T) field candidates who are employed as the full-time teacher of record while completing residency or internship in a school requiring GaPSC certification, the B/P-12 supervisor must hold Professional Certification. - (III) If the residency or internship is completed at a Georgia school that has the legal authority to waive certification, the B/P-12 supervisor must hold a Clearance Certificate.
 See GaPSC Certification Rule 505-2-.42 CLEARANCE CERTIFICATE. - (IV) The Partnership Agreement shall describe training, evaluation, and ongoing support for B/P-12 supervisors and shall clearly delineate qualifications and selection criteria mutually agreed upon by the EPP and B/P-12 partner.
-The Partnership Agreement shall also include a principal or employer attestation assuring educators selected for supervision of residencies/internships are the best qualified and have received an annual summative performance evaluation rating of proficient/satisfactory or higher for the most recent year of experience. - (V) Certificate IDs (to include Clearance Certificate IDs as applicable) of B/P-12 supervisors must be entered in TPMS or NTRS, along with the Clinical Practice beginning date, by the deadlines specified above in paragraph (3) (c) 8. (ii).prior to the completion of the residency or internship.
+The Partnership Agreement shall also include a principal or employer attestation assuring educators selected for supervision of residencies/internships are the best qualified and have received an annual summative performance evaluation rating of proficient/satisfactory or higher for the most recent year of experience. - (V) Certificate IDs (to include Clearance Certificate IDs as applicable) of B/P-12 supervisors must be entered in TPMS or NTRS, along with the Clinical Practice beginning date, by the deadlines specified above in paragraph (3) (c) 8. (ii).